Motul

 Motul de Carrillo Puerto, is a remarkable and beautiful little town just east of Mérida.
-It's not a suburb exactly, but people are more likely to arrive from Mérida than from the Tixkokob station on the Tren Maya.
+Not exactly a suburb, people are more likely to arrive from Mérida than from the Tixkokob station on the Tren Maya.
 The station is about a half hour to the southwest of the city center.

-It's a remarkable a bright little town.
+The town is remarkably bright, clean, and looked after.
 In the startlingly clear air of Yucatan, it seems to shine that much more brilliantly.
 The town is named for Zac Mutul, a 10th century Maya priest who is associated with the first ruling dynasty in the town.
 Much later, Felipe Carillo Puerto was born here, and his name was added to the town name in 1924.
-He'd been long famous as a governor of Yucatan, for his progressive policies and for his leadership during the Mexican Revolution.
+He had been long famous as a governor of Yucatan, for his progressive policies and for his leadership during the Mexican Revolution.

 The town is still home to the giant monastery begun in 1567.
 And visitors stroll in the shadow of the monastery even today although the town church is dedicated to San Juan Bautista.
 But arguably, the town is still most famous for the Cenote Sambulá.